yashcoder-02/log-monitoring-script/README.md

-# log-monitoring-script
+# Log Monitoring Script

-Basic Python log monitoring script to detect suspicious activities like failed login attempts.
+This is a basic Python script that simulates log monitoring and detects suspicious activities such as failed login attempts.

+## Features
+- Detects failed login patterns
+- Prints alerts for suspicious logs

+## Tech Used
+- Python

+## Purpose
+This project demonstrates basic security monitoring concepts used in SOC environments.